metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-JSONAPI/README.md

 See [http://jsonapi.org/](http://jsonapi.org/) for the JSON API specification.
 At the time of writing, the version was 1.0.

 # OPTIONS

+- `data_dir`

+    Required; This should be a path to a directory which is not version controlled (if you use stuff like that).
+Used by `JSONAPI::Document` to store computed document types.

 - `namespace`